seanorama/masterclass/security-advanced/README.md

 ##### Create & confirm MySQL user 'root'

 Prepare MySQL DB for Ranger use.
-Run these steps on MySQL
+Run these steps on the node where MySQL is located
 - `sudo mysql`
 - Execute following in the MySQL shell.
 Change the password to your preference.